AdityaHegde712/CalendarAgent/README.md

 Then open `http://localhost:3000`.

 > Make sure `credentials.json` is in the project root before starting Docker.
-> The `token.json` will be created and persisted via volume mount on first auth.
+> The `token.json` will be created inside the `backend/` directory and persisted via the backend volume mount.

 ---